 Mauritius’ minimum wage rates range by zones.
-For example, workers labeled as unskilled in the Export Processing Zone (EPZ) must make at least 607 Mauritian rupees per week.
-Any factory worker labeled as unskilled who works outside the EPZ makes 794 rupees per week.
+For example, as of January 2021, workers labeled as unskilled in the Export Processing Zone (EPZ) must make at least 9,375 Mauritian rupees per month and any factory worker labeled as unskilled who works outside the EPZ makes 1,075 rupees per month.
 The government sets these minimum wage rates by sector, and they can change each year based on the inflation rate, so it’s important to keep an eye on any potential changes.

 Mauritius compensation laws also stipulate that employees get an end-of-year bonus that’s equal to 1/12 of their regular salary.
 Mauritius’ National Assembly formally recognized this entitlement as part of the employment package for employees who have worked with the same employer for a year.
 If an employee has worked for you for less than a year, they’ll still get the bonus if they’re employed as of December 31 of that year and have performed enough normal days of work.

 Your Mauritius benefit management plan must include statutory benefits that every employee is legally entitled to.
 For example, every employee in Mauritius generally gets 20 days of paid annual leave and 21 days of paid sick leave each year.
 Female employees typically get 12 weeks of paid maternity leave that’s split into six weeks before the birth and six weeks after.
 They should get full pay if they’ve worked for you for more than 12 months.
 New dads get five days of paid paternity leave.